Education & Family Tech

 01

-Two kinds of users live in one app.
-Parents add tasks, approve them and curate the shop.
-Kids pick a hero, see their tasks, tick them off and claim rewards.
-The app has to feel right for a busy adult and a six-year-old at the same time.
+Parents add tasks, approve them and curate the shop, while kids pick a hero, see their tasks, tick them off and claim rewards.
+The app had to feel right for a busy adult and a six-year-old at the same time, which are very different users to please.

 02